thebatundertaken/SmartEVSE-3/docs/configuration.md

 $~$
 # All menu options on the LCD screen:
-&gt; [!NOTE]
+> [!NOTE]
-&gt; Per default you are in Normal EVSE mode; you can also choose Smart Mode or Solar Mode, but you will have to configure a MAINSMETer to actually use these modes.
+> Per default you are in Normal EVSE mode; you can also choose Smart Mode or Solar Mode, but you will have to configure a MAINSMETer to actually use these modes.

 | Menu | Description | Options |